Metodologias de Investigação em Ecologia Humana

 Total - 280

 1. Scientific method, operationalisation and research design.
-The overall logical structure of a research design.
+The overall locial structure of a research design.
 Typical phases in research and the evolution of design.

-3. Designing in-depth exploratory research: Building a socio-ecossystemic problematics.
-Interdisciplinary theorisation, operationalisation and the systematisation of research.
+3. Designing in-depth exploratory research: Building a problematics.
+Theorisation, operationalisation and the systematisation of research.
+The deepening rationale in qualitative research.

 4. Designing research to test hypotheses and analytical models.
-Types of analytical models.
-Testing and validation rationales.
+Explanatory and comprehensive analytical models.
+Testing rationales (experimental, comparative, statistical).
+The validation rationale in qualitative research.

-5. Underpinnings and applications of the main descriptive and inferential strategies and techniques: morphological and chronological, quantitative and qualitative dimensions.
+5. Underpinnings and applications of the main strategies and techniques for empirical research:

 Programs where the course is taught: